Southwest drought is the most extreme in 1,200 years, study finds

 Death Valley soared to 94 degrees on Feb.
 11, its highest temperature recorded so early in the season.

 The hot, dry weather, combined with gusty winds, fueled several brush fires in Southern California late last week.
-California has seen 12 million acres burn in the past decade, and 18 of the top 20 largest wildfires in state history have occurred in the past two decades.
+California has seen more than 12 million acres burn in the past decade, and 18 of the top 20 largest wildfires in state history have occurred in the past two decades.

 Forecasters at the National Weather Service predict drought conditions to persist through the spring.